 Table of contents

-Automatic Feedback Service is an invitation method that can be used to automate the collection of product and service reviews.
-In this article, we’ll show you how to send automatic review invitations to your customers using our Automatic Feedback Service (AFS).
+Automatic Feedback Service (AFS) is an invitation method that can be used to automate the collection of service and product reviews.
+In this guide, we’ll explain how it works and how to set it up.

 - In Trustpilot Business, go to Get Reviews > Automatic Feedback Service.

 - You’ll see your unique Trustpilot email address.
 You can copy it by clicking Copy email address.

 - Add this address as a BCC recipient on the transactional email you want to use to trigger AFS.
 You’ll need to do this in the email settings of whichever system you’re using to trigger from.

 After you send your transactional email to a customer, we’ll soon get the trigger email.
 Once we receive it, a review invitation will automatically be queued for delivery.

 To check that your setup is working correctly, visit your Invitation History.
 From there, you can view scheduled and sent review invitations.
 If you can see invitations being created from recent transactions, that means you’ve set it up properly!